 We fuelled up in Alla.
 We were riding two KTM 690 Enduro R K13’s with 26 l of fuel on board.
 I lost five litres on the trail due to a destroyed front tank, but made it to the petrol station in Novi Uoyan with my reserve light on.
 Fuel consumption went up considerably on the 110 in comparison to normal trail riding.

-At the moment of writing, there are two documented rides of the 110.
+At the moment of writing, there were two documented rides of the 110.

 FIRST RIDE: THE MONGOLIAN COSMONAUTS

 The first ones to ride it were “The Mongolian Cosmonauts”, a Russian six man crew led by the local enduro deity, Mishutka.
 Their epic battle with the 110 in 2013 is well documented: